8 minutes reading time (1567 words)

 Additionally, using the monitors is as simple as dragging the application or program from one screen to another.
 Microsoft Windows even remembers which monitor you last used to open a particular program.
 For instance, if you open and drag your email program to your left monitor, the next time that program is opened it defaults to that monitor.

-By utilizing a video conferencing application, such as Zoom or Zoho Meeting, one can have the video of the person they are chatting with pulled up on one screen while reference their files on the other.
-Additionally, with Zoom or Zoho Meeting or many other communication tools, you can choose to share one screen via the program.
+Additionally, with Zoom, Zoho Meeting, or many other communication tools, you can choose to share one screen via the program.
 For instance, we recently assisted a client in communication with an employee who was working remotely.
 The employee was sharing his screen and walking through a Solid Works (computer aided drafting program) drawing with his supervisor while still being able to video chat at the same time.

 Dual Monitors Work Well with Laptops